 Hendra is definitely the type of holiday park you can take your kids to make memories that will last a long time.
 The girls loved the entertainment and family facilities.
 I loved how effortless it was to have a good time.
 The variety of child-pleasing activities and attention to detail around the park made it an easy and relaxing break.

 If you’re looking for a family holiday park in Cornwall with lots of different accommodation options, great facilities, a packed entertainment programme, and brilliant location then you can’t go wrong with Hendra Holiday Park in Newquay.

 For more information about staying at Hendra Holiday Park visit its website.

 Disclosure: we were guests of Hendra Holiday Park for the purpose of writing a review on the blog.
 All opinions are my own and those of my family.

-Why not save our review of Hendra Holiday Park for later.
+Why not save our Hendra Holiday Park review for later.